zzzuuu/zzzuuu.github.io/_pages/about.md

 My research investigates the function and evolution of appendages (such as legs, wings, tails and tongues), trying to understand why they are efficient and versatile.

 Main systems:
-* Insect flight, controlled aerial maneuvers and gliding in arthropods in general.
+* Insect flight, and various controlled aerial maneuvers and gliding in arthropods.
-* Mechanisms of appendage-mediated movements, especially in feeding and predator-prey interactions.
+* Mechanisms of appendage-mediated functions in organism-environment and predator-prey interactions.

 <div class="text-center" style="width: 250px; margin: 0 auto;">
   {% include figure.liquid path="assets/img2024/proj.flight/stick-insect-glide-3c.gif" title="Stick insect nymph gliding" class="img-fluid rounded z-depth-1" style="max-width: 100%;" %}